Plutarch1971/tech-quiz-application-/README.md

 ## Description

-A full-stack web application that allows users to test their technical knowledge through an interactive quiz.
+This is a full-stack web application that allows users to test their technical knowledge through an interactive quiz.
 Built using the MERN stack (MongoDB, Express.js, React, Node.js), this application presents users with 10 random technical questions and provides a final score.

 ## Features